Our Lady of Fatima Parish Primary School

 We believe that these principles are beneficial for our children to know themselves well, to feel their life has meaning and purpose, to have positive relationships with others and to flourish.

-We adopt Restorative Practices at OLOF Catholic Primary School (respect, restore, repair) as our way of relating to each other.
+At Fatima, we adopt Restorative Practices (respect, restore, repair) as our way of relating to each other.
 The aim of Restorative Practice is to restore right relationships and bring about healing after some hurt or harm has been done to another or others.
 It has, at its heart, the key Gospel values of reconciliation, responsibility, reintegration and resolution of conflict.
 Restorative Practice offers processes that can help all students learn to understand and deal with their own emotions in ways that build stronger relationships.

 Key restorative questions: